 6 Alternative thing to do in Bergen Norway

-I got offered to receive a Bergen card and there are different types such as one for 24 hours to 3 days.
+I got offered to receive a Bergen card.
+There are different types such as one for 24 hours to 3 days.
 I got a 4 day one that you can’t get.
 I got it for free from Vistbergen tourist board.
-It allows you to gain entry to most museums for free or at discount, as well as this, it gives you free bus and tram rides around Bergen.
+It allows you to gain entry to most museums for free or at discount.
+As well as this, it gives you free bus and tram rides around Bergen.
 In addition to this, it gives more discounts to more attractions, restaurants and even 10% discount for Flybussen that is the bus to and from the airport to Bergen.
 Find out more about the Bergen card.

 Bergen is known as the “gateway to the fjords”, and with this primary location with a vast variety of fjords close by.
 This makes it a very popular place for visitors.
 Bergen is the second largest city in Norway with only 270.000 inhabitants.

 Bergen has a wide range of things to offer from shopping, hiking one of the 7 mountains surrounding it and to the old town.
 With all of these options, it’s easy to miss out something.
 Don’t worry about this I have compiled my top favorite 6 things to do in and around Bergen from my 4-day trip there last week.

 The main reason people go to Norway is to see the Fjords and that is why the Sognefjord is must see, it is the longest and deepest Fjord in Norway.
 The Sognefjord tour is very pricey, about £157 but the highlight of the trip.
 The tour is called Sognefjord in a nutshell as you get to the vast amount of Norway in a day.
 The tour is about 8 hours and consists of first going on a cruise that starts from Bergen and goes through the Sognefjord to the town of Flam.